Common Pet Poison List

-Every 3rd week in March has been dedicated to Poison Prevention Week in order to build awareness about the many different poisonous items that can be harmful to pets.
+The month of March has been dedicated to Pet Poison Prevention Awareness in order to build awareness about the many different poisonous items that can be harmful to pets.
 A good proportion of these dangerous items can be found in your average household.

 In this article we will list some of the more common items that are considered poisonous to pets, but we also want to highlight the importance of acting fast and taking the right steps if you suspect your pet has ingested something poisonous.